 F. Emotional Abuse Screening Tool Directions: This is not an all-inclusive list.
 There may be information that is reported that must be screened in for an assessment.
-If the report meets this maltreatment type it must be accepted as an Investigative Assessment.

 When making screening decisions about emotional abuse, it is important to question the reporter about the child's mental and physical status.
 The parent's behavior must be causing serious emotional damage to the child or pose risk of causing serious emotional damage.
 Serious emotional damage is evidenced by a child's severe anxiety, depression, withdrawal, or aggressive behavior.
 The following can be indicators of a child suffering from emotional abuse: